Fantasy Tribes Rules

 [3.1 - Survivor Auctions]

-Survivor Auctions produce no points as they’re too subjective an event to determine a winner or loser.
-However, if a castaway obtains an advantage through an auction, they still receive points for obtaining the advantage.
+Survivor Auctions produce no points as it is too subjective of an event to determine who won or lost.
+Points for obtaining an advantage still happen if a castaway obtains one through an auction.
+They just would not get points for winning an auction.

 [3.2 - Miscellaneous]

 Points are awarded on an INDIVIDUAL basis.
-Even though at certain points an entire tribe might win a category, points are NOT awarded to tribes.
+Even though at certain points in the game, an entire Tribe will win a category, it is important to know that points are NOT awarded to Tribes.

 [4.0 Tiebreakers]